tc39/proposal-import-attributes/README.md

 ### JSON modules

-JSON modules are required to be supported when invoked using the `with type: "json"` syntax, with common semantics in all JavaScript implementations for this syntax.
+JSON modules are required to be supported when invoked using the `with { type: "json" }` syntax, with common semantics in all JavaScript implementations for this syntax.

 JSON modules' semantics are those of a single default export which is the entire parsed JSON document.

 Each JavaScript host is expected to provide a secondary way of checking whether a module is a JSON module.
 For example, on the Web, the MIME type would be checked to be a JSON MIME type.
 In "local" desktop/server/embedded environments, the file extension may be checked (possibly after symlinks are followed).
 The `type: "json"` is indicated at the import site, rather than *only* through that other mechanism in order to prevent the privilege escalation issue noted in the opening section.

-Nevertheless, the interpretation of module loads with no attributes remains host/implementation-defined, so it is valid to implement JSON modules without *requiring* `with type: "json"`.
-It's just that `with type: "json"` must be supported everywhere.
+Nevertheless, the interpretation of module loads with no attributes remains host/implementation-defined, so it is valid to implement JSON modules without *requiring* `with { type: "json" }`.
+It's just that `with { type: "json" }` must be supported everywhere.
 For example, it will be up to Node.js, not TC39, to decide whether import attributes are required or optional for JSON modules.

 ### Import attributes